danieledapo/danieledapo.github.io/content/about.md

 programming and programming language design.
 In my spare time I like solving twisty puzzles like the [megaminx](https://en.wikipedia.org/wiki/Megaminx), but my favourite one is the plain old Rubik's cube of course.
 I am not fast by any means though :sweat_smile: but I enjoy the experience a lot.
+I also play guitar and basketball, sometimes.

 This blog will collect my ramblings about whatever I find interesting or worth to be written down.